 Mr Byrne began working for the Macquarie Bank in 2001.
 In 2005, he was promoted to a managerial position.
 His new remuneration package included a discretionary profit share bonus.
 The share bonus carried the condition:

-If the employee ceases employment with Macquarie, any retained profit share allocation that has not vested to them will be forfeited
+If the employee ceases employment with Macquarie, any retained profit share allocation that has not vested to them will be forfeited.

 In July 2006, Mr Byrne was again promoted, this time to a senior management position in Macquarie’s Hong Kong offices.
 Although the position entitled Mr Byrne to greater remuneration, he did not enter a new employment contract and was advised that his attendance for work and the performance of his duties would be taken to indicate consent to the new arrangements.

 After two years in the Hong Kong role, Mr Byrne’s employment was terminated.
 He expected to be paid out the profit shares Macquarie had retained from him over the years.
-However, Macquarie informed Mr Byrne that he would not be receiving the shares because it was the company’s policy that any retained share allocation that had not vested in the employee will be forfeited at the end of their employment.
+However, Macquarie informed Mr Byrne that he would not be receiving the shares because it was the company’s policy that any retained share allocation that had not vested in the employee would be forfeited at the end of their employment.

 Mr Byrne alleged that in order for any retained profit share allocation to be forfeited, the condition required the employee to terminate the employment.